Videos

 If you’ve ever wondered how to shop in a way that’s both healthy and realistic, let’s dive in.

-Fruits and vegetables are essential for digestion, blood sugar regulation, and overall vitality—thanks largely to their fiber content.
-I always aim to get in a variety of colors.
+Fruits and vegetables are essential for digestion, blood sugar regulation, and overall vitality, thanks largely to their fiber content.
+I try to get a variety of colors, although I don't make a big deal if I don't have the “entire rainbow” on the place.

 Here’s what went into my cart: